Igalia/wpewebkit.org/README.md

 Treat everything in this branch of the project as entirely unreal.
 It is merely an experiment for discussion.

 # wpewebkit.org
-wepwebkit.org is a statically generated site for WPE, the official WebKit Port for Embedded.
+wepwebkit.org is a statically generated site for WPE.
 The website aims to be simple to maintain and with little complexity and dependencies.
 It is built with [11ty](https://www.11ty.dev/) and Liquid templates - and that's pretty much it.

 The actual site is hosted by [Igalia](https://igalia.com) who are the primary maintainers of the project.